Welcome

 Theorems are unique, traditional folk art.
 Nancy considers herself

-has learned her craft through studying antique theorems and reproducing
+She has learned her craft through studying antique theorems and

-them.
-Nancy now offers over 200 different theorem designs of which
+reproducing them.
+Nancy now offers over 200 different theorem

-over 90 are featured in our her online
+designs of which over 90 are featured in our online

 galleries.
-Nancy does both contemporary and historic reproductions.
+Nancy does both contemporary designs and historic reproductions.

-England.
-Since most of the theorems found in American museums were
+New England.
+Since most of the theorems found in American museums

 |